-Domestic and family violence (DFV) is a crime.
-It includes any behaviour, in an intimate or family relationship, which is violent, threatening, coercive or controlling, causing a person to live in fear.
+Domestic and family violence (DFV) 1 is a crime.
+It includes any behaviour in a domestic relationship, which is violent, threatening, coercive or controlling and causing a person to live in fear for their own or someone else's safety.
+It is usually manifested as part of a pattern of ongoing controlling or coercive behaviour.

-DFV can happen to anyone, regardless of social background, disability, age, gender, religion, sexuality or ethnicity, and can happen in any kind of relationship.
+DFV 2 can happen to anyone, regardless of social background, disability, age, gender, religion, sexuality or ethnicity, and can happen in any kind of relationship.
 For WHC tenants, relevant relationships could include: